 What Is Hand Dredging?

 A hand dredge, or a do-it-yourself (DIY) dredge, is also a sediment removal system.
 Unlike a dredge barge, however, it only includes the dredge system, which means users must equip a hand dredge to an existing raft, boat or barge.
+These homemade pond dredges are cheap in cost, but have many drawbacks.

 Pros and Cons of DIY Dredging